Xion/gae-workers/README.markdown

 Installation
 -
 Once downloaded, include the library with your App Engine application.
-Once there, you shall add a handler to *app.yaml* that will route the workers' tasks to the *runner.py* script intended to handle them:
+You should also add an entry to *app.yaml* that will make workers' tasks go to the *runner.py* script intended to handle them:

     handlers:
     - url: /_ah/worker
       script: gaeworkers/runner.py

 If you want, you can change the URL (among other parameters) by editing the *config.py* file.

 Usage
 -
-*Note*: Examples below assume that 'gaeworkers' are in your app's root directory.
+*Note*: Examples below assume that 'gaeworkers' directory is in your app's root directory.

 Using a worker is quite similar to working with the Python standard <code>threading.Thread</code> class.
 In general, you define a class inheriting from <code>gaeworkers.Worker</code> and implement